 - Resize a Capacity Interval

 - Copy to another Resource

 Capacity intervals are defined by periods of time during which the scheduling of operations on a resource will be affected.
 Most of the time, the capacity intervals will define when a resource is available to complete operations.
-Some types of intervals can specify when operations cannot be scheduled on the resource.
+However, some types of intervals can specify when operations cannot be scheduled on the resource.

-Many resources can share the same capacity intervals or they can be set differently for every resource.
+Many resources can share the same capacity intervals, or they can be set differently for every resource.
 For example, if workers within a department have different shift schedules, the capacity intervals for each worker can be set to reflect that.

 Capacity intervals can be created and modified from the Gantt chart view or from Settings | Scenario Data | Capacity / Capacity (Recurring).

 Capacity intervals can be easily created using the Capacity Tools found at the bottom of the Gantt screen.
 To show these tools, click on the "Capacity Tools" button found at the lower-left corner of the screen.

 - Add to: Specify whether the capacity interval should be added to a single resource, all resources within a department, the plant, or all plants.